MMERG/Frontend/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Troubleshooting: If after running `ng serve` you got interesting errors, you may need to `npm uninstall --save-dev angular-cli && npm install --save-dev @angular/cli@latest`.
+Troubleshooting: If node_modules folder does not exist or is empty, you need to run `npm install`.
+If after running `ng serve` you got interesting errors, you may need to `npm uninstall --save-dev angular-cli && npm install --save-dev @angular/cli@latest`.

 ## Production server
 Navigate to `https://loaning-client.herokuapp.com/`.